kshootmania/ksm-chart-format/kson_format.md

         - LFO phase difference between the L/R channels
     - `mix` (rate, default:`0%>50%`)
         - Blending ratio of the original audio and the effect audio
         - Note: For phaser effects, the mix value is doubled when used.
 A typical phaser effect is usually most effective at a mix value of 50%, but this makes it most effective at a mix value of `100%`.
-Note that the default value of `50%` is actually a mix value of 25%.
+Note that the default value `50%` is actually a mix value of 25%.
     - Note: `hiCutGain` parameter in KSH format has been removed in kson format because it is not a parameter of "Phaser" itself.
 - `wobble`: This effect oscillates the cutoff frequency of the low-pass filter with an LFO.
     - `wave_length` (length, default:`0`)